SQream/sqream_docs/operational_guides/external_tables.rst

    :header-rows: 1

 The file is stored on :ref:`s3`, at ``s3://sqream-demo-data/nba_players.csv``.
-We will make note of the file structure, to create a matching ``CREATE_FOREIGN_TABLE`` statement.
+We will make note of the file structure, to create a matching ``CREATE_EXTERNAL_TABLE`` statement.

-Creating the foreign table
+Creating External Tables
 -----------------------------
-Based on the source file structure, we we :ref:`create a foreign table<create_foreign_table>` with the appropriate structure, and point it to the file.
+Based on the source file structure, we we :ref:`create an external table<create_external_table>` with the appropriate structure, and point it to the file.

 .. code-block:: postgres

-   CREATE FOREIGN TABLE nba
+   CREATE EXTERNAL TABLE nba
    (
-      "Name" varchar(40),
+      Name text,
-      "Team" varchar(40),
+      Team text,
-      "Number" tinyint,
+      Number tinyint,
-      "Position" varchar(2),
+      Position text,
-      "Age" tinyint,
+      Age tinyint,
-      "Height" varchar(4),
+      Height text,
-      "Weight" real,
+      Weight real,
-      "College" varchar(40),
+      College text,
-      "Salary" float
+      Salary float
     )
       USING FORMAT CSV -- Text file
       WITH  PATH  's3://sqream-demo-data/nba_players.csv'